alexop-a/Cuke-To-Reportportal/README.md

 | rp.importer.reportPortal.apiKey | | the api key of the project on the ReportPortal instance that this launch will be imported |
 | rp.importer.reportPortal.endpoint | | the ReportPortal instance endpoint without the api path |

-The above properties are initializeed by the `RPImporterPropertyHandler` class.
+The above properties are initialized by the `RPImporterPropertyHandler` class.
 The properties can be initialized in the following ways:
 - reading properties from a properties file, either the default (`rp-cucumber-import.properties`) or from any other provided in the appropriate constructor
 - supplying a `Properties` object
 - by combining any of the above

 *Note:* In case that both a properties file and the `Properties` object are used, then the values of the Properties object takes precedence over those  in the file.

+### Log Context
+The library sets in the `MDC` context a name for the import.
+This name will be set from the `name` field of the `CukeMetadata`.
+If you want to use it in logback configuration, you need to use `ctx.ctr.name` property of MDC.